forio/grunt-script-include/README.md

 #### attributes
 Type: `String`

-This option specifies any attributes to use on your `<script>` tags.
+This option specifies any space separated attributes to use on your `<script>` tags.
 Defaults to ''.

 ### Usage Examples